 - be nationals of (or permanently domiciled in) a developing Commonwealth country, and not currently be living or studying in a developed country (please see the Commonwealth Shared Scholarships prospectus 2014 for a list of eligible countries)

 - hold a first degree at either first or upper second class level

 - be sufficiently fluent in English to pursue the course

 - have not previously studied for one year or more in a developed country

 - be able to confirm in writing that neither they or their families would otherwise be able to pay for the proposed course of study

 - be willing to confirm that they will return to their home country as soon as their period of study is complete

 How to apply

-All institutions are asked to forward their nominations to the CSC no later than 30 April 2013 using the EAS.
+All universities are asked to forward their nominations to the CSC no later than 30 April 2014 using the EAS.
 The CSC will not accept any applications which are not submitted via the EAS to a university.

 Please note that all enquiries about these scholarships should be directed to the university at which you wish to study.